The Physicists: Adaptations

 A 1963 radio play adaptation by Schweizer Radio DRS.

 It was adapted for Australian TV.

 A 1964 television adaptation was produced by Süddeutscher Rundfunk and directed by Fritz Umgelter.

 In 1988, a TV movie The Physicists (Физики) was produced by the Lentelefilm studio in the USSR.
+This adaptation ends with the inspector Richard Voß busting Mathilde's plans by hiding in her office and observing her reveal via security camera to which she reacts with a scream of horror.

 BBC radio version 17/10/1963 (repeated 8/11/1963 & 5/3/1972) produced by William Glen-Doepel; and BBC World Service radio versions from c1981 & 7/7/1991.

 In January 2013, BBC Radio 3 broadcast an adaptation by Matt Thompson with Samantha Bond as Doctor von Zahnd, Geoffrey Whitehead as the inspector, John Hodgkinson as Möbius, Thom Tuck as Newton, John Bett as Einstein, and Madeleine Worrall as both Nurse Monika and Mrs Rose.

 1964 Australian TV version

 The play was adapted for Australian TV in 1964 by the Australian Broadcasting Commission in Melbourne.
 Australian drama was relatively rare at the time and it was common for local versions of overseas plays to be produced.